GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

 `Source <https://www.jeremyjordan.me/semantic-segmentation/>`_

-In this example, we are going to use and train a convolutional U-Net in order to design a network for semantic segmentation.
+In this example, we will use and train a convolutional U-Net to design a network for semantic segmentation.
 In other words, we formulate the task of semantic segmentation as an image translation problem.
 We download and use the VOCSegmentation 2007 dataset for this purpose.

-U-Net (the network we use in this example) is a convolutional neural network similar to convolutional autoencoders.
-However, U-Net takes advantage of shortcuts between the encoder (contraction path) and decoder (expanding path) which helps it handle the vanishing gradient problem.
-In the following sections, we are going to install and import the segmentation-models-Pytorch library which contains different architectures of U-Net.
+U-Net is a convolutional neural network similar to convolutional autoencoders.
+However, U-Net takes advantage of shortcuts between the encoder (contraction path) and decoder (expanding path), which helps it handle the vanishing gradient problem.
+In the following sections, we will install and import the segmentation-models-Pytorch library, which contains different U-Net architectures.

 .. code-block:: python